kaedyn01/carbon-shell/README.md

 ./build/csh
 ```

-You can then use Carbone Shell like you would use any other shell.
+You can then use Carbon Shell like you would use any other shell.

 ## Testing